 How flexible is your retirement income strategy?
 When I think about retirement income I always remember Jerry’s Nana on Seinfeld who lived on a “very fixed income.”
 She sent Jerry a check for $10 every year on his birthday which he never cashed because he knew she couldn’t afford it being that she was on a “very fixed income.”
-The situation was so dire it forced Jerry’s Uncle Leo to yell “Stop the Show” during a charity telethon Jerry was hosting:
+The situation was so dire it forced Jerry’s Uncle Leo to yell “Stop the Show” during a charity telethon Jerry was hosting in this video.

 Traditionally retirement income has been compared to a three legged stool, supported by the following sources: